maxletemple/maxletemple.github.io_old/index.md

 I intend to use this website as a portfolio (see my [projects]({{site.baseurl}}/projects/)), but also as a [blog]({{site.baseurl}}/blog/).
 I will publish articles about what I study in practical work.
 This should help my understanding of the subjects.

+### Quick resume

+June 2023 - August 2023
+University of Liège:
+Porting networking measurement tools on unikernels with Unikraft.

+February 2024 - Now
+University of Lille - CNRS:
+Implementing a RISC V instruction set for benchmarking memory contention on multicore hardware.

 ### Also, check out:

 - [My most recent curriculum vitae]()